SoftInstigate/restheart-website/docs/resource-uri.md

 However diffent mongo-mounts settings can result in the same MongoDB resource being bound to different URIs.
 {: .bs-callout.bs-callout-info}

-If a resource URI contains one or more RFC 3986 reserved characters, they must be [percent encoded](https://en.wikipedia.org/wiki/Percent-encoding).
+If a resource URL contains one or more RFC 3986 reserved characters, they must be [percent encoded](https://en.wikipedia.org/wiki/Percent-encoding).
 However most of the HTTP client will encode the URL for you, including all the browsers.
-For instance, the URI of the database <code>my database</code> is <code>/my%20database</code>.
+For instance, the URL of the database <code>my database</code> is <code>https://whatever.org/my%20database</code>.
 {: .bs-callout.bs-callout-info}